narengan/cis/cis-cli-template.md

 ### Overview

 #### NAME
-  overview - Show the overview information for an instance.
+  `overview` - Show the overview information for an instance.

 #### USAGE
-  ibmcloud cis overview [-i, --instance INSTANCE_NAME]
+  `ibmcloud cis overview [-i, --instance INSTANCE_NAME]`

 #### OPTIONS
- **-i, --instance INSTANCE_NAME**  (Optional) Instance name.
-If not set, the context instance specified by 'ibmcloud cis   instance-set' will be used.
+ `-i, --instance INSTANCE_NAME`  (Optional) Instance name.
+If not set, the context instance specified by `ibmcloud cis   instance-set` is used.

 **Output messages**: